 - Policy document: includes all proclamations, announcements, decisions, and official reports released by the White House and government agencies under the executive branch (such as the Office of the U.S. Trade Representative).

 - Trade remedy measures: includes all policy actions taken under the U.S. trade remedy laws, such as anti-dumping, countervailing duty, safeguard measures, and Section 301 investigation.

 - Trade agreement: includes the negotiation, modification, and termination of any U.S. free trade agreement and trade preference programs.

 - WTO: includes the using of any exciting WTO mechanisms and any WTO-related trade actions.

 - Personnel: includes the nomination, appointment, and resignation of key executive branch officials responsible for U.S. trade policy.

 All entries are documented with official links provided–however, I don’t track Trump’s tweets.
 I hope the timeline can provide a fact-based record useful to industry professionals and scholars.
 All suggestions and advice are more than welcome (Email: firstname.lastname@example.org).

 Disclaimer: All posts on this site are for FASH455 educational and academic research purposes only, and they are nonpolitical and nonpartisan.
-No blog post has the intention to favor or oppose any particular political party, nor shall be interpreted that way.
+No blog post intends to either favor or oppose any particular political party, nor shall be interpreted that way.